clari/scala-style-guide/README.md

 - It is OK to use one-character variable names in small, localized scope.
 For example, "i" is commonly used as the loop index for a small loop body (e.g. 10 lines of code).
 However, do NOT use "l" (as in Larry) as the identifier, because it is very difficult to differentiate "l" from "1", "|", "I".

+### <a name='class-naming'>Class Naming Convention: Manager, Service, Helper, Handler</a>
+- Data structure or model class should be defined as case class in scala.
+- In terms of scope,  `service` < `handler` < `Manager`.
+In other words, manager will be at the highest level handling all the business logic. `Helper` should be kept as Object in scala (or static class in Java)

 ### <a name='linelength'>Line Length</a>